mongodb/docs-realm/source/examples/generated/react-native/v12/WaitFirstTime.snippet.wait-firsttime.tsx.rst

            behavior: WaitForSync.FirstTime,
            name: 'First time sync only',
          });
+       };

+       createSubscription().catch(console.error);

        // Get the subscription...
-         const subscription = realm.subscriptions.findByName(
+       const subscription = realm.subscriptions.findByName('First time sync only');
-           'First time sync only',
-         );

        // ... and set it to a stateful variable or manage it in `useEffect`. setSeenBirdsSubscription(subscription);
-       };

-       createSubscription().catch(console.error);
      }, []);

      return (